You are hereWriting for Model Railroad Hobbyist

-Payment is made upon acceptance of the material for publication.
-Feature material generally should be limited to 5,000 or fewer words.
+Payment is made upon publication.
+Feature material generally should be limited to 3,000 or fewer words.
 Illustrative materials - including but not limited to photographs, graphics, charts, graphs, screen captures, video clips, and audio clips - are welcome and will be judged on their own merit.
 The material must be original and, where needed, referenced as to the source.
-For a discussion or our current pay rates, see our FAQ section.
+For a discussion of our current pay rates, see our FAQ section.

 Here's a general list of our requirements: